Updated February 2026

 FLOR tiles are installed with tape onto the backing – they are taped to each other.
 It is not also taped down to the floor underneath/subfloor.
 It stays in place with traction.

-The tape has the same odor as clear packing tape, but is well blocked by the vinyl backing.
-I review this in my carpet video.
+The tape has the same odor as clear packing tape but is well-blocked by the plastic backing.

 Flocked Flooring Installation